 To view or change sound settings:

-- ▲ Type control panel in the taskbar search box, select Control Panel, select Hardware and Sound, and then select Sound. - or -
+- ▲ From the Start screen, type control panel, select Control Panel, select Hardware and Sound, and then select Sound. - or -

 Right-click the Start button, select Control Panel, select Hardware and Sound, and then select Sound.